What is dementia?

 • inappropriate outbursts of anger

-• hallucinations, delusions, suspiciousness or paranoia, irritability
+• hallucinations, delusions, or paranoia

 Severe Alzheimer’s disease

-At this point, plaques and tangles (the hallmarks of AD) can be seen in the brain when looked at using an imaging technique called MRI.
-This is the final stage of AD, and symptoms may include:
+At this point, plaques and tangles (the hallmarks of Alzheimer’s) can be seen in the brain when looked at using an imaging technique called MRI.

-Alzheimer’s disease, the most common form of dementia, is progressive, with symptoms worsening over time.
+Alzheimer’s disease — the most common form of dementia — is progressive, with symptoms worsening over time.

 Once you have an accurate diagnosis, you can explore options for treatment.